ckohtala/community-guidelines/README.md

 # community-guidelines
-caring community guidelines:
+Caring Community Guidelines:
-available to copy paste adapt for your own community.
+a Code of Conduct available to copy, paste, adapt for your own community.